anneKay/sales-receipt-generator/README.md

 ### Dependency

 - Ruby version - ruby 2.4.1p111
+- Rspec

 ### How to Run
+- `bundle install`
 `ruby task_runner.rb <filename>.txt`

-- three sample input files have been added to `/input/` folder
+- three sample input files have been added to `input` folder
+- please ensure that any test file is added inside the `input` folder

+### How to test

+ - to run all the test suite at once run `rspec spec`
+- to run the test files separately run `rspec spec/<filename>`